sanmai/pipeline/README.md

 	// Exception: Cannot traverse an already closed generator
 	```

-  Although there are some cases where a pipeline can be rewinded and reused just like a regular array, a user should make no assumptions about this behavior as it is not a part of API compatibility guarantees.
+  Although there are some cases where a pipeline can be rewinded and reused just like a regular array, a user should make no assumptions about this behavior as it is not a part of the API compatibility guarantees.

 - Pipeline implements `IteratorAggregate` which is not the same as `Iterator`.
 Where the latter needed, the pipeline can be wrapped with an `IteratorIterator`: